letphil/web-dev-course/04section/README.md

 - The height and width properties set the height and width of an element.
 - The value can be a length, a percentage, or auto.

+### Margin and Padding Properties

+- The margin property sets the margin around an element.
+- The padding property sets the padding inside an element.
+- The value can be a length, a percentage, or auto.